 The Toyota GT 86 is a traditional looking sports car with aggressive styling, which includes a long bonnet and a short tail, plus a large front grille and rear splitter with twin exhausts.
 The Subaru BRZ is virtually indistinguishable aside from the badges.

-The Audi TT has a more premium feel and appearance, especially on the inside, but the way the Toyota GT 86's looks reflects its personality of the car - it's fun.
+The Audi TT has a more premium feel and appearance, especially on the inside, but the way the Toyota GT 86 looks reflects its personality - it's fun.

 With its low price and impressive handling, there isn't much that comes close to beating the Toyota GT 86 for driving enjoyment at such a low cost.